dustywhite7/pythonMikkeli/README.md

 ### Assignments

-Assignments will be completed in Mimir, and will correspond to each of the topics covered in class.
+Assignments will be completed in Mimir, with one assignment corresponding to each of the topics covered in class.
+This makes for 13 assignments in total.

 ### Project